tankbottoms/juice-docs-v2/src/pages/tos.md

 Access to the Site is provided “AS IS” and “as available” basis only.
 We do not guarantee that the Site, or any content on it, will always be available or uninterrupted.
 From time to time, access may be interrupted, suspended or restricted, including because of a fault, error or unforeseen circumstances or because we are carrying out planned maintenance.

-We reserve the right to limit the availability of the Site to any person, geographic area or jurisdiction we so desire and/or to terminate your access to and use of the site, at any time and in our sole and absolute discretion.
+We reserve the right to limit the availability of the Site to any person, geographic area or jurisdiction we so desire and/or to terminate your access to and use of the Site, at any time and in our sole and absolute discretion.

 We may remove or amend the content of the Site at any time.
 However, some of the content may be out of date at any given time and we are under no obligation to update it.
 We do not guarantee that the Site, or any content on it, will be free from errors or omissions.